gaborcs/lambda-terminal/README.md

 It is useful as a placeholder for code that is not written yet.

 Let's replace the typed hole with something that can be evaluated.
-Press `e` to edit the hole, type `42` and press `Enter`.
+Press `e` to edit the hole, type `"Hello, World"` and press `Enter`.
 Congratulations, you've just written your first Lambda expression that can be evaluated.
-You might notice `42: Integer` at the bottom of the terminal.
+You might notice `"Hello, World": String` at the bottom of the terminal.
 The part before the colon is the result of evaluating the expression.
-Evaluating `42` results in `42`.
+Evaluating `"Hello, World"` results in `"Hello, World"`.
 Shocking, I know.
 The part after the colon shows the type of the expression.
-`42` has type `Integer`.
+`"Hello, World"` has type `String`.

-So what can we do with 42?
-We can apply functions to it.
-We'll start with a simple one.
+As a quick practice of editing, try replacing "`World`" with "`Lambda`".
+You can edit the expression by pressing `e`, just as we did previously.
+If you succeed, you'll see the bottom of the terminal reflect the changes.

+## `greet`

+Since we're already in the business of greetings, we'll take a look at functions by writing a function that can greet whoever we want.
+The function will take a `String` and return a new `String` that is the result of concatenating `"Hello, "` with the argument.

+To concatenate strings we can use the `concat` function.
-Press `(`, start writing `signum` and press `Tab` when it's selected in the autocomplete.
+Press `d` to delete our previous greeting, then press `e` to edit, start writing `concat` and press `Tab` when it's selected.
-Pressing `Enter` instead of `Tab` won't work, since it would refer to a variable named signum, which isn't available here.
+Pressing `Enter` instead of `Tab` won't work, since it would refer to a variable named concat, which isn't available here.
 In case you mess it up, you can always press `e` to edit it or `u` to undo whatever you did (you can redo it by pressing `r`).
+When you're done you should have a reference to the `concat` function.

+At the bottom of the terminal you should see the type of the `concat` function: `λ String (λ String String)`.
+Whoa, lambdas!
+`λ` is the type constructor for functions.
+`λ String (λ String String)` is the type of functions that take a `String` and return a function that takes a `String` and returns a `String`.
+`concat` takes a string and returns a function that takes another string and returns the concatenation of the two strings.
+Functions in Lambda cannot take multiple arguments the way functions in most other languages can, so this trick is used instead.
+It's called currying.

+Currying makes it really convenient to do what we're trying to achieve now.
+By applying `concat` to `"Hello, "`, we get a function that concatenates `"Hello, "` with the argument it receives, which is exactly the function we want.

+Press `)`, then type `"Hello, "` and press `Enter`.
-So when you're done you should see `signum 42`, which means the `signum` function is called with `42`.
+You should see `concat "Hello, "`, which means `concat` is applied to `"Hello, "`.

-You might also notice that `signum` is now highlighted compared to `42`, which means it is selected.
+You might notice that `"Hello, "` is now highlighted compared to `concat`.
+That means it is selected.

-If your terminal's text color is gray, it might be hard to see which part is highlighted.
+Note: If your terminal's text color is gray, it might be hard to see which part is highlighted.
 In this case, please consider adjusting your terminal's colors.

-At the bottom you'll see the type of the selected expression, `λ Integer Integer`.
+The bottom of the terminal shows the type and possibly the result of evaluating the selected expression.
-Whoa, there's a lambda!
-`λ` is the type constructor for functions.
-`λ Integer Integer` is the type of functions that take an `Integer` and return an `Integer`.

-So `signum` takes an `Integer` and returns an `Integer`.
-That means `signum 42` should be an `Integer`.
-Let's verify that by selecting it.
+Since the current selection is `"Hello, "` it shows `"Hello, ": String`.
+To check the type of `concat "Hello, "`, you need to select it.

 Selection can be moved using either the arrow keys or the `ijkl` keys.
 The `ijkl` keys work the same way as the arrow keys, but they are in a more convenient place if you're a touch typist.
-Use the left arrow or the `j` key to select `signum`'s parent expression, `signum 42`.
+Use the left arrow or the `j` key to select the parent expression of `"Hello, "`, which is `concat "Hello, "`.
 You can use the right arrow or `l` to select a child expression, the up arrow or `i` to select the previous sibling and the down arrow or `k` to select the next sibling.
-These controls might be weird at first, but don't worry, you'll get used to them.
+These controls might be weird at first, but you get used to them with practice.

-As you select `signum 42`, you'll see that the result of evaluating it is `1` and its type is `Integer`, as we expected.
+As you select `concat "Hello, "`, you'll see that it has type `λ String String`, which is what we expected.

-`signum` returns `1` for all positive integers, `0` for `0`, and `-1` for all negative integers.
-Check it out for a couple of values by selecting `42`, pressing `e` to edit it, and moving the selection back to the root once you've inserted your desired number.
+Let's name our function `greet`.
+Press `N`, type `greet`, then press `Enter`.
+Now we can use it from other expressions.
+Press `o` to open a new expression definition, then press `e`, type `greet` and press `Tab`.
+Call `greet` by pressing `)` and typing your name between `"` marks.
+If you now select the whole expression using the usual selection movement keys, you should see a well-deserved personal greeting.

+To practice editing and convince yourself that `greet` works well for all names, you could try replacing your name with different names.

 ## Arithmetic expressions